cartermak/cartermak.github.io/_posts/2019-12-30-custom-website.md

 ```html
 <link rel="shortcut icon" href="{{ site.baseurl }}/<path-to-icon>/favicon.ico" />
 ```
-In the future, I might drop into [GIMP](https://www.gimp.org/) and create something a little more sophisticated, but this get's the job done for now.
+In the future, I might drop into [GIMP](https://www.gimp.org/) and create something a little more sophisticated, but this gets the job done for now.

 # Getting it all online